Kyle Kuzma NBA Preview vs. the Magic

 Kyle Kuzma Insights vs. the Magic

-- The Wizards rank 11th in possessions per game with 105.6.
-His opponents, the Magic, have a middling offensive tempo, ranking 18th with 102.8 possessions per contest.
+- Kuzma's opponents, the Magic, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Wizards average 105.6 per game, which ranks 12th among NBA teams.

-- Defensively, the Magic are fifth in the league, giving up 107.4 points per game.
+- The Magic are the fifth-best defensive squad in the league, conceding 108.1 points per contest.

-- The Magic allow 39.5 rebounds per contest, best in the NBA.
+- On the glass, the Magic have allowed 38.9 rebounds per contest, which is best in the league.

-- The Magic are the second-ranked team in the league, giving up 22.7 assists per game.
+- Looking at assists, the Magic are second in the NBA, allowing 23 per game.

-- The Magic concede 11.6 made 3-pointers per game, eighth-ranked in the NBA.
+- Allowing 11.6 made 3-pointers per game, the Magic are the sixth-ranked squad in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!